Branchout/branchout/README.md

 branchout pull
 ```

-This will create the Branchoutfile and Branchoutprojects if needed
+This will create the Branchoutfile and Branchoutprojects if needed, for example if the repo is new/empty and you're setting it up for the first time.

-The default branchout name is the name of the root project
+The default branchout name is the name of the root project, but can be overridden.

 You can now add projects

 ```branchout add <project-name>```

 They will show as not cloned until you ```branchout pull```

 If you want to clone when you add

 ```branchout clone <project-name>```

 ### Need to trust a certificate or ca bundle